fbpx

 Protection of Indigenous Cultural Heritage

-Indigenous communities can team up with researchers and create standard protocols for collaborations.
+Indigenous communities can team up with researchers and create standard protocols for collaboration.
 They can also set ethical regulations for those studying or using psychedelics, to match their traditional beliefs and practices.
 This approach will keep their cultures safe and intact.

 Conclusion and Reflection on the History of Psychedelics in Indigenous Cultures.